PreethamRavula/AI-for-Robotics/README.md

-# AI-for-Robotics
+# AI_for_Robotics
-Repository to dmeonstrate my experience for AI functionality in robotics
+Repository to demonstrate my experience for AI functionality in robotics